gencat/participa/docs/HOW_TO_UPGRADE.md

       * "app/views/layouts/decidim/mailer.html.erb" -> Overwrite the layout of the mailer
       * "config/locales/" -> Add custom locales and :oc locales.

 ### New modules
-  1. Decidim Admin Extended ("decidim-admin"): adds the necessary layouts to avoid breaking future features of Decidim with the applied customizations of other modules, like Department, Theme or Type.
+  1. Decidim Admin Extended ("decidim-admin"): adds the necessary layouts to avoid breaking future features of Decidim with the applied customizations of other modules, like Type.

-  2. Decidim Department ("decidim-department"): Adds a CRUD engine to create new Departments

-  3. Decidim Theme ("decidim-theme"): Adds a CRUD engine to create new Theme

-  4. Decidim Type ("decidim-type"): Adds a CRUD engine to create new Type
+  2. Decidim Type ("decidim-type"): Adds a CRUD engine to create new Type

-  5. Decidim Regulations ("decidim-regulations"): This module generates a clone of the Participatory::Process index page and shows those processes that are grouped into a ParticipatoryProcessGroup.
+  3. Decidim Regulations ("decidim-regulations"): This module generates a clone of the Participatory::Process index page and shows those processes that are grouped into a ParticipatoryProcessGroup.
 The ParticipatoryProcessGroup to show, is created at the backoffice and then the id of this group must be insert in the file: "config/application.rb" with "config.regulation = 3".

-      The next files needs to be upgraded according with the upgrades of "ParticipatoryProcesses" module.
-If the files change to participatory processes module, you must also change them to regulations
+      The next files need to be upgraded according to the upgrades of "ParticipatoryProcesses" module.
+If the files change on participatory processes module, you must also change them on regulations
       * "app/controllers/decidim/participatory_procceses/participatory_processes_controller.rb"
       * "app/controllers/decidim/regulations/"
-      * "app/queries/decidim/participatory_processes/"
-      * "app/views/decidim/participatory_process_groups/"
+      * "app/decorators/lib/decidim/filter_form_builder_decorator.rb"
       * "app/views/decidim/participatory_processes/"
       * "app/views/decidim/regulations/"
       * "app/views/layouts/"